maniaclab/afmetrics_collector/README.md

 #### How it works:

-Username obfuscation simply MD5 hashes username and truncates to the last 8 characters.
-Salt can be added to the username hash to strengthen against rainbow table attacks.
-If salt is used, make sure to use the same salt value across all your login nodes, otherwise the same user will be counted as a unique user.
+**Username obfuscation** simply MD5 hashes username and truncates to the last 8 characters.
+Salt can be added to the username hash to strengthen against rainbow table attacks. **If salt is used, make sure to use the same salt value across all your login nodes, otherwise the same user will be counted as a unique user if they log in on many nodes.**

-Hostname obfuscation is very basic so may need to be modified to suit your facility.
-It simply takes your hostname, strips off everything except the numbers, and prepends 'atlas' and appends your provided domain name string.
+**Hostname obfuscation** is very basic so may need to be modified to suit your facility.
+It simply takes your hostname, strips off everything except the numbers, and prepends **'atlas'** and appends **your provided domain name string**.
-For example if your host is called `condor123.example.edu` and you call the hostname obfuscation flag with `-O bnl.gov` you will get `atlas123.bnl.gov` as your obfuscated domain name.
+For example if your host is called `condor123.example.edu` and you call the hostname obfuscation flag with `-O "bnl.gov"` you will get `atlas123.bnl.gov` as your obfuscated domain name.
 Provided the numbers from all your login hosts are different you should end up with no collisions.
-Modify in src/afmetrics_collector/skeleton.py to suit your needs
+Modify in `src/afmetrics_collector/skeleton.py` to suit your needs

 Note
 ====